Welcome to our ultimate guide of home office built in ideas including cabinets, shelving, bookshelves and DIY designs.

 Part 3.
 Making the legs using 2×4 lumber.

 - Make the support braces and seams for the desk.
 Measure the same width of your desktop, minus the width of the two legs that will go on each side on your 2×4 lumber and mark it using a pencil.
-For this particular project, each of your support pieces will be 21 inches or 53 centimeters long to allow for adequate leg room.
+Each of your support pieces for this project will be 21 inches or 53 centimeters long to allow for adequate leg room.
 (24 inches width of desktop minus 1.5 inches width of legs for each side).

 These pieces will be used to brace the desk from beneath.
 Cut it according to size using a saw.
 You will be needing 2 pieces of 21 inch long 2×4 lumber.